tulioFcastro/rental-shop/README.md

 # Client side

-Was developed frontend side with VusJS Framework.
+The front-end was developed with the VueJS Framework and is inserted in the ```client``` folder.

 ## Project setup
+- cd client
 - npm install

 ### Compiles and hot-reloads for development